 Under the 2017-2019 budget changes, any payment made to a municipality on behalf of a tax increment district created by the municipality will continue to be made to the municipality after the tax increment district is terminated.

-The budget repealed the current law provision requiring owners of exempt computers, cash registers, and fax machines to annually file a return with the local assessor or the Department of Revenue (DOR) that reports the value of the exempt property.
+The budget repealed the requirement that owners of exempt computers, cash registers and fax machines annually file a return with the local assessor or the Department of Revenue (DOR) reporting the estimated value of the exempt property.

 Finally, the 2017-2019 state budget increases estimated payments by $3,257,800 in 2017-18 and $2,325,600 in 2018-19. total aid payments are estimated at $94,270,000 in 2017-18 and $95,660,000 in 2018-19.